Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 Review Plan Details

-Understand the specifics of coverage, including network restrictions if you're on an HMO plan, and how out-of-pocket costs like deductibles and copays will be shared.
-Plan types like PPO, POS or EPO plans may have fewer network restrictions but higher costs.
+Review your coverage specifics, including network restrictions if you're on an HMO plan, and how you'll share out-of-pocket costs like deductibles and copays.
+Plan types like PPO, POS or EPO plans have fewer network restrictions but higher costs.

 Should You Add Your Girlfriend or Boyfriend to Your Plan?